Why the Brooklyn Marine Terminal Development is Awful - Comparing It To Great Waterfronts Around the World

 The waterfront plan for Columbia Street in Brooklyn will create a privatization of Brooklyn's most valuable asset.
 Three massive developments are set to form a wall of high-end residential buildings.
 They will block views and access for the rest of the community, but more importantly, the new residents of these towers will deny waterfront activations in the vicinity that they believe may be disruptive, thus greatly limiting the potential of the space.

-This plan is bringing Manhattan's drab west side developments such as Battery Park City and the Trump developments to Brooklyn's shores.
-But Brooklyn has a unique, vibrant identity that it needs to lean into to help it thrive.
+This plan is bringing Manhattan's drab west side residential developments such as Battery Park City and the Trump developments to Brooklyn's shores.
+Brooklyn has a unique, vibrant identity that it needs to lean into to help it thrive.

 Brooklyn Marine Terminal Public Spaces: Neighborhood Resource Guide